 Kripalu Guest Stories: Myriah H.

 Coming to Kripalu turned out to be the best thing I could ever have done for myself.
 I have been struggling with Crohn’s disease for more than three years and have tried numerous medical treatments without success.
 Then I received a Kripalu catalog and, on a whim, I decided to flip through it, since I enjoy yoga.
-When I saw the description of the Digestive Health program, it seemed too good to be true.
+When I saw the description of Digestive Health: A Holistic Approach, it seemed too good to be true.

 I was a little nervous, coming for something so personal.
 Digestive health is not something that people generally want to discuss, because the symptoms are often very unpleasant.
 But the staff at Kripalu created a safe environment for everyone to share their concerns and problems.
-Nutritionist Kathie Swift answered tough questions, and John Bagnulo made awkward things seem comfortable and fun!
 I learned a great deal about various digestive diseases, their effects and symptoms, and many natural remedies.

 In three years, none of my doctors had been able to tell me that 40 percent of Americans—and 90 percent of people with Crohn’s disease—have gluten sensitivity.
 I tried eliminating wheat from my diet while at Kripalu, and found it amazingly successful.
 I had virtually no stomach problems while I was there, and it was easy to feel satisfied with all the amazing varieties of food offered!